 The ‘BikeSafe’ on-road element is completely governed by the provisions of the Road Traffic Act and The Highway Code.
 Safety is paramount.

 You are expected to comply with safety briefings, reasonable instructions and guidance given by Your ‘BikeSafe’ delivery staff.

 You are expected to treat fellow workshop attendees and ‘BikeSafe’ administration or delivery staff with respect at all times.
 We operate a ‘no smoking’ policy during the classroom elements.
+This includes the use of any electronic device too.
 Smoking activity should only be undertaken in designated areas commensurate with the policies of the delivery site.

 ‘BikeSafe’ and its local coordinators/observers reserves the right to refuse to provide You with a workshop or any part thereof or to cancel any workshop You have agreed to or booked, without liability, if You fail to meet the requirements outlined above, in the booking process or in the interests of safety at any time.

 ‘BikeSafe’ through its on-road observers will provide You with an experience based, relevant critique of Your riding strengths and weaknesses.
 This is the Rider Development Form.
 We will strongly encourage You to take Your Rider Development Form to an accredited post-test training provider.
 National agreements mean that ‘accredited post-test training provider’ means those individuals held on the Driving Standards Agency (DSA) Register of Post-test Motorcyclist Trainers (RPMT) who deliver the Enhanced Rider Scheme (ERS), together with The Institute of Advanced Motorists (IAM RoadSmart) and Royal Society for the Prevention of Accidents (RoSPA).